 Holders of Humacyte common stock will be entitled to receive such dividends, if any, as may be declared from time to time by the Board in its discretion out of funds legally available therefor.
 AHAC did not historically paid any cash dividends on its common stock and Humacyte does not intend to pay cash dividends in the foreseeable future.
 Any payment of cash dividends in the future will be dependent upon Humacyte's revenues and earnings, if any, capital requirements and general financial conditions.
-In no event will any stock dividends or stock splits or combinations of stock be declared or made on Humacyte common stock at the time outstanding are treated equally and identically.
+In no event will any stock dividends or stock splits or combinations of stock be declared or made on Humacyte common stock unless the shares of Humacyte common stock at the time outstanding are treated equally and identically.